 - “Admits mistakes and errors and informs others when unable to keep a commitment”

-- “Positively contributes to overall performance of the company through consistent and high-quality work”
+- “Positively contributes to the overall performance of the company through consistent and high-quality work”

 - “Sets well-thought-out goals and continuously strives to achieve them”